syncfusion-content/asp.netmvc-docs/aspnetmvc/LinearGauge/Ranges.md

 ### Colors and Border

-* You can customize the ranges to improve the appearance of the Gauge.
-The range border is modified with the object called border.
-It has two border property such as color and width which are used to customize the border color of the ranges and border width of the ranges.
+* You can customize the ranges to improve the appearance of the **Gauge**.
+The range border is modified with the object called **border**.
+It has two border property such as `color` and `width` which are used to customize the border color of the ranges and border width of the ranges.
-* You can set the background color to improve the look and feel of the Linear Gauge.
-For customizing the background color of the ranges, backgroundColor is used.You can add the gradient effects to the ranges by using gradient object.
+* You can set the background color to improve the look and feel of the **Linear Gauge**.
+For customizing the background color of the ranges, `backgroundColor` is used.You can add the gradient effects to the ranges by using `gradient` object.